 Repot Your Plants

 Similar to my How To Water Your Plants post, I’ll break down when and how to repot your plants in a simple strategy.
-I say simple because once you read through it, you’ll quickly realize it’s not nearly as scary as it sounds.
+I say simply because once you read through it, you’ll quickly realize it’s not nearly as scary as it sounds.
 Some of this information will instantly become second nature.

 The general rule I follow is; If the roots are coming through the bottom, then it’s time for the next pot size up.